-· Interest income - on a time-proportion basis using the effective interest method.

-· Income from equity swap derivatives - when the Ordinary shares are classified as equity.
-External costs derivative holder's right to receive payment is established. with holding the underlying counter while accruing a funding cost.
-As such cash flows from the equity swap When stated capital recognised as equity is repurchased, mirroring underlying counter income declarations are securities together with associated funding costs thereon, however contractually such flows are settled as part of the net mark to market cash flows associated with the equity derivative contractual arrangement which are The cost of all short-term employee benefits is recognised legally capital in nature as they represent cumulative fair
+- Interest income on a time-proportion basis using the effective interest method. - · Income from equity swap derivatives when the with holding the underlying counter while accruing a funding cost.
+As such cash flows from the equity swap mirroring underlying counter income declarations are recognised under income from derivatives and listed securities together with associated funding costs thereon, however contractually such flows are settled as part of the net mark to market cash flows associated with the equity derivative contractual arrangement which are